-The surgery is open between 8.00am and 6.30pm weekdays only; on Tuesday afternoon between 12 and 6:30pm care is provided by Rosegrove Surgery, you will be able to speak to one of our receptionists and your medical record will be available (telephone our ususal surgery number; 01282 731300, but if you are having problems getting through try 01282 731501).
+The surgery is open between 8.00am and 6.30pm weekdays only; on Tuesday afternoon between 12 and 6:30pm care is provided by Rosegrove Surgery, you will be able to speak to one of our receptionists and your medical record will be available (telephone our ususal surgery number; 01282 731300).
 Our receptionists are available during these hours and will help you with all enquiries.
 Facilities for the disabled, including wheelchair access and toilets are available.
 Please use the patients' car park, not the staff car park.

 All consultations are by appointment and are subject to change to meet the needs of patients and the practice.